-Report updated Mar 31, 2026
+Report updated Apr 20, 2026

-What Is MoneyPilot: Class Action?
+What is MoneyPilot: Class Action?

 MoneyPilot is a finance app designed to simplify the class action settlement process for everyday consumers.
 It offers a centralized dashboard for discovering, filing, and tracking claims, positioning itself as a time-saving tool that removes legal complexity.
 Despite its functional promise, the app is currently suffering from severe reputational damage.
 While it maintains a #54 Grossing position in its category, user sentiment is overwhelmingly negative, driven by reports of fraudulent billing, subscription traps, and technical failures.